 Chao proposed a modification to City Work Program, page 9: The City Council approves an annual City Work Program to guide the work of the City.
 The Commissions will propose recommendations for the Work Program by a certain time.
-The recommendations from Commissions will be incorporated to the first draft of the City Work Program each year.
-Prior to the first draft of the City Work Program each year, staff will reach out to the commissions to ask for recommendations of items to add.
+The recommendations from Commissions will be incorporated to the first draft of the City Work Program each year, staff will reach out to the commissions to ask for recommendations of items to add.